mohitpai/journey-optimizer.en/help/using/action/about-custom-action-configuration.md

 ---
 # Configure a custom action {#configure-an-action}

-If you are using a third-party system to send messages or if you want journeys to send API calls to a third-party system, this is where you configure its connection to journeys.
+If you are using a third-party system to send messages or if you want journeys to send API calls to a third-party system, use custom actions to configure its connection to your journey.
+For example yyou can connect to the following systems with custom actions: Epsilon, Slack, Adobe.io, Firebase, etc.

-Custom actions are defined by technical users and are then available in the left palette of your journey, in the **[!UICONTROL Action]** category (see [this page](../building-journeys/about-journey-activities.md#action-activities)).
-Here are a few examples of systems that you can connect to with custom actions: Epsilon, Slack, Adobe.io, Firebase, etc.
+Custom actions are additional actions defined by technical users and made available to marketers.
+Once configured, they appear in the left palette of your journey, in the **[!UICONTROL Action]** category.
+Learn more in [this page](../building-journeys/about-journey-activities.md#action-activities).

+## Limitations{#custom-actions-limitations}

-Limitations are listed in [this page](../start/limitations.md).
+Custom actions come with a few limitations listed in [this page](../start/limitations.md).

 In custom action parameters, you can pass a simple collection, as well as a collection of objects.
 Learn more about collection limitations in [this page](../building-journeys/collections.md#limitations).

-Also note that the parameters have an expected format (example: string, decimal, etc.).
+Also note that the custom actions parameters have an expected format (example: string, decimal, etc.).
 You must be careful to respect these expected formats.
 Learn more in this [use case](../building-journeys/collections.md).

+## Configuration steps {#configuration-steps}

 Here are the main steps required to configure a custom action: